-Net cash used in financing activities for the year ended December 31, 2010 was RMB154.9 million (US\$23.5 million).
-Net cash used in financing activities for the year ended December 31, 2010 was due primarily to repayment of short-term bank borrowings of RMB143.0 million (US\$1.7 million), repayment of long-term bank borrowings of RMB88.1 million (US\$13.4 million), payment for repurchase of ordinary shares of RMB76.8 million (US\$11.6 million) and an increase in restricted cash of RMB113.0 million (US\$17.1 million), which were partially offset by the proceeds from short-term bank borrowing of RMB214.5 million (US\$32.5) and the proceeds from long-term bank borrowing of RMB55.7 million (US\$8.4 million).
+Net cash used in financing activities for the year ended December 31, 2010 was RMB154.9 million.
+Net cash used in financing activities for the year ended December 31, 2010 was due primarily to repayment of short-term bank borrowings of RMB143.0 million, repayment of long-term bank borrowings of RMB88.1 million, payment for repurchase of ordinary shares of RMB76.8 million and an increase in restricted cash of RMB113.0 million, which were partially offset by the proceeds from short-term bank borrowing of RMB214.5 million and the proceeds from long-term bank borrowing of RMB55.7 million.

 Net cash generated from financing activities for the year ended December 31, 2009 was RMB819.8 million.
-Net cash generated from financing activities for the year ended December 31, 2009 was due primarily to the proceeds from our initial public offering, net of issuance cost, of RMB820.9 million, the proceeds from long-term bank borrowings of RMB19.0 million and a decrease in restricted cash of RMB4.7 million, which were partially offset by the repayment of long-term bank borrowings of RMB89.1 million and the repayment of short-term bank borrowings of RMB28.3 million.
+Net cash generated from financing activities for the year ended December 31, 2009 was due primarily to the proceeds from our initial public offering, net of issuance cost, of RMB820.9 million, the proceeds from long-term bank borrowings of RMB135.6 million, the proceeds from short-term bank borrowings of RMB19.0 million and a decrease in restricted cash of RMB4.7 million, which were partially offset by the repayment of long-term bank borrowings of RMB89.1 million and the repayment of short-term bank borrowings of RMB28.3 million.